anubhavpgit/anubhavpgit.github.io/content/current.md

 The [internet is going crazy](https://www.reddit.com/r/ClaudeAI/comments/1ixisq1/just_tried_claude_37_sonnet_what_the_actual_fuck/) since the launch of *Claude 3.7 sonnet* and for the right reasons.
 Claude 3.7 destroyed benchmarks, which is a significant improvement over other models.
 I tried out Claude, and it's just insane.
 For instance, I asked it to review an article I wrote earlier with the default prompt provided by Anthropic (look for the *polish your prose* suggestion in Claude), and it just nailed it.

 Now the question is, do I replace my ChatGPT+ subscription with Claude?
-Claude **doesn't have a web-search feature**.
-It's not that they haven't built it, but they purposefully chose not to, citing security and privacy concerns.
-Although, that does make sense since giving internet access to the model lets it learn from the internet, and thus, can potentially mislead or misinform the user.
-I believe this is one of the factors that make the `3.7 sonnet` faster than `o1` and `o3` at code generation or even research tasks.

-> *"Allowing the model to browse the web directly implies they should implement a mechanism that not only cross-validates web-search results but also filters any harmful traces in them."* -- [Reddit thread](https://www.reddit.com/r/ClaudeAI/comments/1er1osa/comment/lhvomy8/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

-I switched, crossed the line, and made the jump to the dark side, but I wish it had a web search feature.
+Claude **doesn't have a web-search feature**, yet.
+But, I switched, crossed the line, and made the jump to the dark side.
+I wish it had a web search feature.
 It could be a separate entity, like a separate web scraper model, or maybe a separate tab in the app, or something.
 This would solve all my problems and would be a game-changer.
 I used ChatGPT for every single thing; from research, and coding to analysing nutritional values of food.
 For example, every day, I ask ChatGPT to find the nutritional values of a food item, like say a particular branded milk/ oat milk or a coffee from Starbucks, and it still does a great job at it.
 To maintain a log, I ask it to save all the results in a markdown and return.

 The other solution now is using Google as usual (Google does a better job than the likes of Perplexity at **finding relevant sources**, **BUT**, for summarizing, paraphrasing & "how to" queries, an LLM-based search engine is better.
 Refer [to this article](https://medium.com/codex/perplexity-vs-google-search-a-totally-unscientific-comparison-9a58837d7a69)), and then copy-pasting the results to Claude.